Emergency Services in Malaysia:

 How to make an effective emergency call?

-Specify the location
+State the location

 Describe the condition

-Passport, visa, and proof of insurance are required for hospital admission.
+Passport, visa and proof of insurance are required for hospital admission.

-Emergency Transport Fee Simulator
+Emergency Transport Cost Estimator

 Total Estimate

-Configure options to see the price.
+Set the options to see the price.

 Health Risks and Prevention

-Consult our complete guide to health precautions.
+See our complete guide to health precautions.

-Road Accidents: Procedure
+Road Accidents: The Procedure

 Driving in Malaysia can be unpredictable.
 If you are involved in an accident: